dylondark/cob-taylor-games/projectstandards.md

 - Don't use `auto` type for basic types like `int` and `double`.
 - Initializer lists in constructors should be on their own line.
 - Lines of code should only be one line of text (not split between separate text lines).
+- In class declarations, the order of member declarations should be **constants, then variables, then functions**.

 ### Naming
 - Use camelCase (first word lowercase, all other words capitalized, no underscores) for function and variable names.